puvie/puvie.github.io/_posts/2021-08-03-Mozzarella.markdown

 ### Some notes and thoughts
 Even though we know that “maximum gel firmness”, ie. casein concentration occurs at the pH < 4.6 (which is the isoelectric point of casein) (Phadungath, 2005), I suspect that the pH value of this method is much lower than 4.6.
 This poses a problem because the whey is basically unsuitable for consumption, because of its sourness, and needs to be discarded.
 I also tried to make some ricotta from this whey, but was unsuccessful.

 The step number 5 in the list above could be modified by adding a small amount of salt to the cheese while it’s being kneaded.
-This would probably improve the taste of the cheese.
+This will improve the taste of the cheese, but slightly complicates the method.

 The step number 6 could be modified, so that plain water is salted and then heated up to the same temperature, instead of whey.
-I presume the taste of the cheese would be milder, if one plans to eat it fresh, because, as already mentioned, some acidity lingers from the very acidic-tasting whey that’s left over.
+When made this way, the taste of the cheese is milder and appropriate if one plans to eat it fresh, because, as already mentioned, some acidity lingers from the very acidic-tasting whey that’s left over.

 #### Reference used
 Phadungath, C., 2005.
 The mechanism and properties of acid-coagulated milk gels. _Songklanakarin J. Sci.
 Technol, 27_(2), pp.433-448.